Thomas Swan has been an avid fan of the English Premier League and European football for more than 25 years.

 - Vladimir Beara: Yugoslavia (present-day Croatia) - Hajduk Split, Red Star, Alemannia Aachen, Viktoria Köln

 - Gyula Grosics: Hungary - Budapest Honvéd FC

 - David de Gea: Spain - Manchester United

 If you think a great goalkeeper is missing from this list, please leave a comment below.

 The Importance of Goalkeepers

 Goalkeepers are often forgotten in lists of the best footballers.
 However, they are perhaps the most important players on the pitch.
 Even with Messi and Ronaldo in your team, a bad goalkeeper will lose you a match.
 Indeed, it is very difficult to find a successful team without a talented goalkeeper.
 Their specific group of skills is unique in the beautiful game and, as such, they deserve greater recognition.

-More Football Top Tens
+More European Football (Soccer) Top Tens

 © 2013 Thomas Swan